Get Magic Lessons

 Small Talk Avoider.
 Patriarchy Smasher.
 Kitchen Dancer.

 Extroverted Introvert.
-Energy Healer.
+Magic Believer.
 Mom.

 Here’s what I know about you…